-Note to readers: a longer version of Julia Brichta’s story is being prepared for publication for an academic journal; the summary of her story is presented here.
+Note to readers: a longer version of Julia Brichta’s story has recently been accepted for the Journal of Holocaust Research.
+A copy is available in a link at the bottom of the page; the summary of her story is presented here.

 The story of Julia Brichta is a complicated one to unravel due to conflicting sources, especially those which relate to her activities during the German Occupation.

 Julia Brichta was born in Mako, Hungary on 28 November 1895 to a Jewish family.
 Her parents were Rudolph Brichta (a foodstuffs factory proprietor) and Amalia Irriz.
 She later wrote that her mother was Hungarian and that her father was American, and that about 20 other members of her family served in various American military units, including a nephew who was sometimes in England.[i]
 Whether this was the truth, we cannot say.
 Julia herself grew up in Hungary.

 It seems that Julia first came to the UK in 1931 to work as a cook for a Dutch family in London, but when, in 1932, she travelled with a member of the family to Brussels, she was not allowed back in the UK and was placed, instead, on a black list of ‘undesirable aliens’ by the Ministry of Labour.

 Little is known about her life before the war, although she was supposedly in a common-law marriage in Hungary before coming to Guernsey as a cook, a position organised through an advertising bureau.